Valuation Semirings: Introduction

 Let $S$ be an MC semiring and $F(S)$ its semifield of fractions.
 The element $u\in F(S)$ is said to be integral over $S$ if there exist $a_1,a_2,\ldots, a_n$ and $b_1,b_2,\ldots,b_n$ in $S$ such that $u^n+a_1 u^{n-1}+\cdots + a_n = b_1 u^{n-1}+ \cdots + b_n$.
 The semiring $S$ is said to be integrally closed if the set of elements of $F(S)$ that are integral over $S$ is the set $S$ \cite[p.
 88]{DM}.

-In the final part of section 2, we show that if $S$ is a valuation semiring such that its unique maximal ideal $J$ is subtractive, then $S$ is integrally closed.
+In Theorem \ref{integralthm}, we show that if $S$ is a valuation semiring such that its unique maximal ideal $J$ is subtractive, then $S$ is integrally closed.

 Section 3 is devoted to discrete valuation semirings.
-We define a semiring $S$ to be a discrete valuation semiring (DVS for short), if $S$ is a $V$-semiring with respect to the triple $(K,v,\mathbb Z)$, where $K$ is a semifield and $v$ is surjective.
+We define a semiring $S$ to be a \emph{discrete valuation semiring} (DVS for short), if $S$ is a $V$-semiring with respect to the triple $(K,v,\mathbb Z)$, where $K$ is a semifield and $v$ is surjective (Definition \ref{discrete}).
+Before explaining briefly what we do in section 3, we need to recall some concepts.
+A semiring is said to be quasi-local if it has only one maximal ideal.
+A semiring satisfies ACCP if any ascending chain of principal ideals of $S$ is stationary.
+A semiring $S$ is said to be a principal ideal semiring, if each ideal of $S$ is principal.

-In this section, we characterize discrete valuation semirings in the following way: A semiring $S$ is a discrete valuation semiring if one of the following equivalent conditions satisfies:
+In this section, we characterize discrete valuation semirings as follows (See Theorem \ref{ACCP}): A semiring $S$ is a discrete valuation semiring if and only if one of the following equivalent conditions satisfies:

 \begin{enumerate}

 \item $S$ is a principal ideal MC semiring possessing a unique maximal ideal $J \neq (0)$,